 Mac became ONDA’s staff attorney in 2001, after serving as student law clerk starting in 1999.
 Mac’s cases focus on wilderness, grazing, travel planning, imperiled species, and energy development issues on eastern Oregon’s public lands and he handles our Freedom of Information Act (FOIA) litigation.

-Mac has been an invited speaker on environmental law and public interest litigation issues at a number of continuing legal education programs and seminars.
-He also has won awards for published articles addressing water pollution from grazing under the Clean Water Act; advocating for a comprehensive public lands soil protection law; and controlling water spreading with Bureau of Reclamation water via the Endangered Species Act in order to protect threatened and endangered fish species.
+Mac is regularly invited to speak on environmental law and public interest litigation issues.
+He has won awards for articles he’s written on water pollution and the Clean Water Act; a comprehensive public lands soil protection law; and water, the Endangered Species Act and the threatened and endangered fish species.

-Mac obtained his undergraduate degree from Washington and Lee University and his Master of Science degree from the University of Wisconsin-Madison.
-In his Masters thesis, Mac explored the late Quaternary geomorphic and pedologic history of a region of currently stabilized sand dunes in central Wisconsin.
-He finally made his way west and attended Lewis & Clark Law School for his J.D., graduating cum laude and with a Certificate in Environmental and Natural Resources Law in May 2001.
+Mac earned his undergraduate degree from Washington and Lee University and his master’s degree from the University of Wisconsin-Madison, where he explored the late Quaternary geomorphic and pedologic history of central Wisconsin’s sand dunes.
+He received his Juris Doctor at Lewis and Clark Law School, graduating cum laude and with a certificate in environmental and natural resources law.